sunyi000/tim-workshop2025/1-running-containers.md

 ### Running our container

-Using the fiji image we downloaded, we can run a our first container.
+Using the ubuntu image we downloaded, we can run a our first container.
-1. Let's do a very simple example.
-Run `docker run ubuntu:16.04 /bin/echo 'Hello world!'`
+1.Run `docker run ubuntu:22.10 /bin/echo 'Hello world!'`

     ```
-    $ docker run ubuntu:16.04 /bin/echo 'Hello world!'
+    $ docker run ubuntu:22.10 /bin/echo 'Hello world!'
     Hello world!
     ```

-    The `/bin/echo` command is a really simple application that just prints whatever you give it to the terminal.
+    The `/bin/echo` command is an application that just prints whatever you give it to the terminal.
 We passed it 'Hello world!', so it prints `Hello world!` to the terminal.

     When you run the whole `docker run` command, it creates a new container from the image specified, then runs the command inside the container.
 From the previous example, the Docker container started, then ran the `/bin/echo` command in the container.

-2. Let's check what containers we have after running this.
+2. To check what containers we have after running this.
 Run `docker ps`

     ```
     $ docker ps
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
     ```

-    That's strange: no containers right?
-The `ps` command doesn't show stopped containers by default, add the `-a` flag.
+    no containers shown because the `ps` command doesn't show stopped containers by default, add the `-a` flag.

     ```
     $ docker ps -a
     CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS                          PORTS               NAMES
-    4fc37e27944a        ubuntu:16.04        "/bin/echo 'Hello ..."
+    4fc37e27944a        ubuntu:22.10        "/bin/echo 'Hello ..."
 About a minute ago   Exited (0) About a minute ago                       zen_swartz
     ```

-    Okay, there's our container.
-But why is the status "Exited"?
+  Our container shows the status "Exited"

-    *Docker containers only run as long as the command it starts with is running.* In our example, it ran `/bin/echo` successfully, printed some output, then exited with status code 0 (which means no errors.)
+    *Docker containers only run as long as the command it starts with is running.*
+    In our example, it ran `/bin/echo` successfully, printed some output, then exited with status code 0 (which means no errors.)
 When Docker saw this command exit, the container stopped.

 3. Let's do something a bit more interactive.
-Run `docker run ubuntu:16.04 /bin/bash`
+Run `docker run -it ubuntu:22.10 /bin/bash`

     ```
-    $ docker run ubuntu:16.04 /bin/bash
-    $
-    ```

-    Notice nothing happened.
-When we run `docker ps -a`

-    ```
-    $ docker ps -a
-    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     PORTS               NAMES
-    654792eb403b        ubuntu:16.04        "/bin/bash"         4 seconds ago       Exited (0) 2 seconds ago                       distracted_minsky
-    ```

-    The container exited instantly.
-Why?
-We were running the `/bin/bash` command, which is an interactive program.
-However, the `docker run` command doesn't run interactively by default, therefore the `/bin/bash` command exited, and the container stopped.

-    Instead, let's add the `-it` flags, which tells Docker to run the command interactively with your terminal.

-    ```
-    $ docker run -it ubuntu:16.04 /bin/bash
+    $ docker run -it ubuntu:22.10 /bin/bash
     root@5fa68739793c:/#
     ```

-    This looks a lot better.
    This means you're in a BASH session inside the Ubuntu container.
 Notice you're running as `root` and the container ID that follows.

     You can now use this like a normal Linux shell.
 Try `pwd` and `ls` to look at the file system.

-    ```
-    root@5fa68739793c:/# pwd
-    /
-    root@5fa68739793c:/# ls
-    bin  boot  dev  etc  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
-    ```

-    You can type `exit` to end the BASH session, terminating the command and stopping the container.

-    ```
-    root@5fa68739793c:/# exit
-    exit
-    $
-    ```
 4. By default your terminal remains attached to the container when you run `docker run`.
 What if you don't want to remain attached?

    By adding the `-d` flag, we can run in detached mode, meaning the container will continue to run as long as the command is, but it won't print the output.

-    Let's run `/bin/sleep 3600`, which will run the container idly for 1 hour:
+   The following will run the container idly for 1 hour:

     ```
-    $ docker run -d ubuntu:16.04 /bin/sleep 3600
+    $ docker run -d ubuntu:22.10 /bin/sleep 3600
     be730b8c554b69383f30f71222b9ac264367c7454790dc2a4eb0cda33c0baa2a
     $
     ```